MaibornWolff/private-ens/README.md

 ```

 #### Registrar
 The registry contains only basic access control (the deployer may assign domains after which the owners control subdomains).
 For users to be able to claim domains on their own a registrar can be deployed.
 A registrar can be set up to hand out subdomains for a fixed domain.
-Typically the main registrar is set up to own 'eth' and can assign control over e.g. 'test.eth' domains.
-Once someone owns 'test.eth' they are free to deploy another registrar and make that registrar owner of the domain, allowing for custom domain distribution within a subdomain.
+Typically the main registrar is set up to own the 'eth' node and can assign control over e.g. 'test.eth' domains.
+Once someone owns a (sub-)domain they are free to deploy another registrar and make that registrar owner of theis domain, allowing for custom domain distribution within a subdomain.

 Registrars can assign ownership to subdomains in any way they choose.
 Until May 4th 2019 the mainnet used an auction-based HashRegistrar.
-A basic registrar is the 'first in first served' registrar which gives out unused domains to whoever claims them first.
+One of the simplest registrars is the 'first in first served' registrar which gives out unused domains to whoever claims them first.

 ```c